-As part of Bahrain Bourse's endeavors to intensify regional & global outreach and increase international investors' inflow, a virtual roadshow was held in collaboration with HSBC, with participation from a number of regional and international financial institutions and investment banks.
-The event enabled Bahrain Bourse and Bahrain Clear to showcase key business development plans and proposed product roll-outs, including highlights on the enhancement of the Delivery vs Payment (DVP) Model 2 and enhanced Corporate Actions, ESG Guidelines, and the establishment of the Amanat Investor Protection Fund.
+As part of Bahrain Bourse's endeavors to intensify regional & global We recognize the vital role of capital market-related associations outreach and increase international investors' inflow, a virtual and federations in setting standards and benchmarks across the roadshow was held in collaboration with HSBC, with participation capital market landscape, and therefore we have worked closely from a number of regional and international financial institutions and with our partners to secure board seat representations in key investment banks.
+The event enabled Bahrain Bourse and Bahrain regional associations and federations including the Arab Federation Clear to showcase key business development plans and proposed of Exchanges (AFE), Africa & Middle East Depositaries Association product roll-outs, including highlights on the enhancement of the (AMEDA), Middle East Investor Relations Association (MEIRA), and Delivery vs Payment (DVP) Model 2 and enhanced Corporate the Hope Fund.
+Actions, ESG Guidelines, and the establishment of the Amanat Investor Protection Fund.